618Project/WorldVu/README.md

 <h1>Current Result</h1>
 Below you can see the resultant renderings from Facebook and our accelerated flow.
 As visible from the images, we have not significantly lost image perception in spite of our speedup.
-We see minimal overlaps in the stitching framework implementation.
+We see minimal overlaps in the stitching framework implementation (Image comparisions are for pre-sharpening and post optical flow).

 <h2> Image Renderings </h2>
 <h3> Facebook Rendering </h3>